 - Diabetes and other underlying medical issues

 - Certain medications (including oral contraceptives, steroids, heart medication, and anti-depressants)

 The earliest stages of periodontal disease are painless, and may go undetected for some time.
 This makes your regular visits to the dentist critical, as each routine dental checkup will include an exam for periodontal disease.
 Some common symptoms of periodontal disease include:

 - Gums that are red, swollen, or tender

 - Gum recession or exposed root surfaces

 We encourage you to learn more about periodontal disease and its connections to your overall health by using the links below:

-If you have questions about periodontal disease, or to schedule an appointment at the office of Dr. Smith, please call us today at the phone number listed on our website.
+If you have questions about periodontal disease, or to schedule an appointment at the office of Scott A. Smith DDS, please call us today at the phone number listed on our website.
 Dr. Smith will be happy to meet with you in a one-on-one consultation to examine your mouth and develop a treatment plan to help you regain a healthy smile.